 Izola is something literally and figuratively in between.
 The city is located between Koper and Piran and doesn’t feel quite like a city nor as a small town.
 Once again, the Old Town is the most interesting part.
 A lovely promenade full of bars and restaurants surrounds the old town.
 Additionally, there is a narrow stretch of beach.
 The whole atmosphere is laid back, with people eating, having coffee, sun soaking and swimming.

 Piran is arguably the most beautiful town on the Slovenian coast.
 Upon entering the magnificent Old Town you’ll spot a narrow beach packed with people.
 Continuing walking on the marina you get to the monumental Tartini Square.
 Be sure to notice the colorful Venetian House on the square.

 There is another beautiful square in the Old Town: The 1.
 Maj.
 There are a couple of cool coffee houses and yet again, people chilling.
 Go up the hill and check out the Church of St. George, one of several interesting churches in town.
 You can climb the city walls next to it and enjoy amazing views of this charming city.
-Finally, you will find another small beach to the north of the Old Town.

 Where to stay on the Slovenian seaside